 Empirical Process Control: A theory that is the basis of Scrum, a widely used Agile framework.
 It focuses on the three core principles of Inspection (reviewing things), Adaptation (changing things based on the review) and Transparency (being transparent about these changes, and other communications).

 EMV: Or, Expected Monetary Value.
 This is a method of assigning a price tag to a risk associated with a project, often used as part of Risk analysis.
 It’s a decimal number which can be calculated by multiplying the probability of the risk occurring, with the impact of the risk if it occurred.
-So if a risk had a price tag of 25.
+So if a risk had a price tag of $100 and has a 25% chance of occurring, its EMV is $25.

 Enterprise Scrum: A scaled Agile framework, similar to Spotify model, LeSSand SaFE.
 The framework includes multiple levels of planning and reviews.
 One distinctive feature about this framework is that the Backlog is known as a Value list, with each item measured against the Scrum values of commitment, courage, focus, openness and respect.